codingforpleasure/customized-workspace/Ubuntu/useful-resources/css.md

 div p | Selects all &lt;p&gt; elements **inside** &lt;div&gt; elements |
 div > p | Selects all &lt;p&gt; elements where the parent is a &lt;div&gt; element |
 :nth-child(n) | selector matches every element that is the nth child, regardless of type, of its parent. |  [Link](https://www.w3schools.com/csSref/tryit.asp?filename=trycss3_nth-child)

-[CSS Selectors reference](https://www.w3schools.com/csSref/css_selectors.asp)
+.my-class:target | This target pseudo class will let you style the thing that was the target of the link which was clicked [CSS Selectors reference](https://www.w3schools.com/csSref/css_selectors.asp)